gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/car-specific/aosom-038-jeep/instructions.md

 * drill
 * 1/16" drill bit (for drilling holes in the 3D printed parts)
 * 5/64" drill bit (for drilling pilot holes for the wood screws for the frame)
+* 3/32" drill bit (for drilling out the holes in the joystick handles)
 * adjustable wrench

 # Circuit diagram